 Whether you're using virtualization or containerization to meet your software development needs, you'll need to start with a host machine and an installed operating system.

-- Containers provide an isolated environment for running applications which is ideal for testing new features
+Containers provide an isolated environment for running applications which is ideal for testing new features

-- Containers are smaller, boot faster and require fewer resources than virtual machines
+Containers are smaller, boot faster and require fewer resources than virtual machines

-- Containers enjoy multi-cloud platform support and can be deployed on AWS, Google Cloud and other leading cloud services
+Containers enjoy multi-cloud platform support and can be deployed on AWS, Google Cloud and other leading cloud services

-- Containerized applications can run on any machine, as they contain all of the dependencies required to launch the application
+Containerized applications can run on any machine, as they contain all of the dependencies required to launch the application

-- Containers are lightweight and cost-efficient - IT organizations can support a large number of containers on the same infrastructure
+Containers are lightweight and cost-efficient.
+IT organizations can support a large number of containers on the same infrastructure

 Each application deployed inside a container generates event logs that describe its interactions with users on the network.
-As IT organizations deploy increasing volumes of containers, there is an increasing need for effective monitoring and log analysis tools that can capture and make sense of that data.
+As IT organizations deploy increasing volumes of containers, there is an increasing need for effective monitoring and log analysis tools to capture and make sense of that data.
 With innovative tools like our Docker Log Analysis integration, Sumo Logic's container-native monitoring solution, IT organizations can more easily troubleshoot security and operational issues in container-based applications.